Cheaper tomorrow? Bank of Japan battles entrenched 'deflation mindset'

 “The prices people were willing to pay for order-made clothes fell, until they were almost the same as ready-to-wear,” said Shibata, sitting in a cushioned chair next to her sewing machine.

-In announcing its programme of expanded asset purchases, the BOJ stuck with projections that it could hit Kuroda’s 2-percent inflation in the fiscal year beginning next April.
+In announcing its program of expanded asset purchases, the BOJ stuck with projections that it could hit Kuroda’s 2-percent inflation in the fiscal year beginning next April.

 But Japan’s annual core consumer inflation slowed for a second straight month in September, adding to scepticism among economists that goal is within reach.